Connect-To-Care/ParfaitClient/README.md

 ## Using this yourself

 Clone the Github repo and install the Angular CLI using `npm i @angular/cli -g`.
-You can build the app using `ng build --prod` (production) and host a live development server using `ng serve`.
+You can build the app using `npm run build:prod` (production) and host a live development server using `ng serve`.

 Keep in mind that you must point the Parfait client to use your custom API instance.
 Do this by editing the `config.service.prod.ts` file with your own API endpoint URL.
 It's pretty simple.